At the sign of the Barking lion...

 Cransford Cransford Cransford

-lychgate It was an icebound day in January 2009, the coldest month in Suffolk for years.
+It was an unseasonably warm spring day, and I was put in mind of two previous visits, one about five years before on a late July afternoon with the temperature in the high eighties.
+As with today I'd left Bruisyard and climbed the steep narrow back lane to the top of the ridge before freewheeling down into Cransford, the cooling breeze a pleasure.
+And then there was another occasion when I'd made the same journey, an icebound day in January 2009, the coldest month in Suffolk for years.
 Although the bulk of the snow was still a week or so away, the frost which laced the trees and lay heavily across the rolling fields isolated the villages and clarified the landscape.
-As I climbed the steep narrow back lane from Bruisyard, I could have been in any century.
-I cycled down into Cransford as the snow began to scatter wildly through the air about me.
-A man in his garden told me it was minus three, but it felt much colder.
+As I cycled from Bruisyard, I could have been in any century.
+I came down into Cransford as the snow began to scatter wildly through the air about me, great goose feathers of frozen white.
+A man standing in his garden told me it was minus three, but it had felt much colder.

-Munro Cautley, in his great 1930s survey of the churches of Suffolk, dismissed St Peter as drastically and dreadfully restored, insisting that there is nothing of interest.
-Unsurprisingly, Sam Mortlock disagreed, musing that as with any small county church, a visit is worthwhile.
-I had congratulated the church historian Roy Tricker for squeezing one of his guidebooks out of this building.
-Roy can always find something interesting to say about a church, and the hundreds of guidebooks he has produced for Suffolk churches are one of the particular pleasures of visiting churches in the county.
-But I recalled that there simply wasn't very much to see here.
-There were two little medieval headstops low down on the tower arch, and the 19th century font has a poignant inscription to two dead children, but that was about all.
+Munro Cautley, in his great 1930s survey of the churches of Suffolk, dismissed St Peter as drastically and dreadfully restored, insisting that there was nothing in it of interest.
+Unsurprisingly Sam Mortlock's visit of the 1980s disagreed, musing that as with any small country church, a visit was worthwhile.
+The church historian Roy Tricker had squeezed one of his guidebooks out of the building, for Roy could always find something kind and interesting to say about any church.
+The hundreds of guidebooks he produced for Suffolk churches were one of the particular pleasures of visiting churches in the county, although they are rarely come upon now.